Battle of Mount Longdon: Action of Sergeant Ian McKay

-After Sergeant McKay’s death, Sergeant Fuller, the Senior NCO in the Company HQ, volunteered to take command of 4 Platoon, which included Jason Burt, the only soldier who escaped Sergeant McKay’s action unscathed and combined them with a section from 5 Platoon.
+After Sergeant McKay’s death, Sergeant Des Fuller, the Senior NCO in the Company HQ, volunteered to take command of 4 Platoon, which included Jason Burt, the only soldier who escaped Sergeant McKay’s action unscathed and combined them with a section from 5 Platoon.
 Positioning a gun team on the right flank, he led another assault but without success.
 In recognition of his leadership, Sergeant Fuller was awarded the Military Medal.
-Later, Corporal McLaughlin crawled to within grenade-throwing range of the machine gun but despite repeated attempts with fragmentation grenades and 66mm rockets, was unable to silence the weapon.
+Later, Corporal McLaughlin crawled to within grenade-throwing range of the heavy machine gun but despite repeated attempts with fragmentation grenades and 66mm rockets, was unable to silence the weapon.

 Major Argue's B Company ceased firing and devoted their efforts to a withdrawal from 'Fly Half' due to the difficult situation.
 Peter Harclerode, went on record, saying that:

 Under covering fire, Nos.
 4 and 5 Platoons withdrew, but another man was killed and others wounded in the process.
 At that point, Lieutenant Colonel Hew Pike and his 'R' Group arrived on the scene and Major Argue briefed him on the situation.
 Shortly afterwards, Company Sergeant-Major Weeks reported that both platoons had pulled back to a safe distance and that all the wounded had been recovered.
 The dead, however, had to be left where they had fallen.
 Meanwhile, on the southern slope of the objective, the wounded from No. 6 Platoon were being evacuated while the rest remained under cover of the rocks.

 The British 3rd Commando Brigade commander, Brigadier Julian Thompson was reported to have said:

 "I was on the point of withdrawing my Paras from Mount Longdon.
 We couldn't believe that these teenagers disguised as soldiers were causing us to suffer many casualties."